Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 You can customize the behavior of notifications.

 Starting from Cognigy 4.45, you can configure only Audio Notifications.
 Push and email notifications are moved to [Account settings](account-settings.md) and can only be controlled by administrators.
+If the administrator has not yet changed the push and email notification settings, a human agent still have the opportunity to change them in the Profile Settings.

 !!! note
     The push notifications setting must be enabled in the system.
 Otherwise, they are not available.